TaurVil/VilgalysFogel_Amboseli_admixture/03_baboon-genomic-resources/README.md

 * **B values** were estimated for the baboon genome using the recombination rate map called previously, a distribution of deleterious mutations estimated for humans (McVicker et al. 2009), and the location of genes in the baboon genome.
 Code to generate B values is available in `scripts/Annotate_B_values.sh` and the resulting files are available per chromsome in `resources`.
 There are two sets of output files, representing the decrease in neutral variation due to coding mutations (`B_values_coding`) and due to deleterious mutations in non-coding regions (`B_values_noncoding_near_genes`).

 * **Allele frequencies** for anubis and yellow baboons were estimated from all unadmixed individuals, after masking for putative heterospecific ancestry.
 This simply involved using `vcftools --freq` for sets of yellow and anubis baboons.
+Allele frequencies are available on Zenodo as `allele_frequencies.reference.masked.RData`.

 * **GC content** for 250 kb windows of the genome was calculated using bedtools.
 The resulting data file is included in `resources/gc_content.panubis1.250kb.txt`.